nerdschoolbergen/shellscripting/exercises/exercise-2.md

 ## 2.2 - Commands and programs

-:book: On Unix-like operating systems (like Linux and macOS) the commands you can execute using the shell (like `ls`, `mkdir`, `cd`, etc.) are separate from the shell itself, not a part of the shell.
+:book: On Unix-like operating systems (like Linux and macOS) the commands you can execute using the shell (like `ls`, `mkdir`, `cd`, etc.) are small programs, not a part of the shell itself.
 What commands are available depends on the OS and what the user has installed.

-:book: In order to standardise commands, many Unix-like OS-es come
+:book: To make things easier, Unix-like OS-es come with a standard set of programs or commands called [POSIX](https://itsfoss.com/posix/) commands.
+These commands are located in a [standard set of folders](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard):

+- `/bin` - Essential commands like `ls`, `cp`, `rm`, in addition to shell programs like `bash`.
+- `/usr/bin` - Non-essential commands like `find`, `grep`, `head`, `tail`.

+:exclamation: __macOS Catalina users__: The default shell in macOS Catalina is set to `zsh`.
+This means that after you open Terminal, you will need to start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
+Alternatively, you can set the default shell to `bash` by following [this guide](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).

+:pencil2: Start by opening your terminal application.

+:pencil2: Try listing the contents of these folders using the `ls <foldername>` command to get a list of commands.

+:book: In addition to the folders above, there are standard folders for system-level commands (that perform tasks like formatting disks and configuring the OS):

+- `/sbin` - Essential system commands like `ping`, `shutdown`, `mount`.
+- `/usr/sbin` - Non-essential system commands like `chmod`, `tcpdump` and `netstat`.

+:book:

 :book: The shell in it self is also a command, like other commands :)